This post may contain affiliate links. Please read my disclosure policy.

 Sprinkle the warm cake with powdered sugar, or feel free to whip up a light lemon glaze to drizzle over the top.
 Fresh fruit is always a good idea so grab some blueberries to serve with this Lemon Crumble Breakfast Cake.

-I used vanilla bean paste in this recipe and highly recommend picking up a bottle if you haven’t tried it yet.
+I use vanilla bean paste in this recipe and highly recommend picking up a bottle if you haven’t tried it yet.

-While it’s not inexpensive, it lasts a long time and adds rich vanilla flavor to all your baked goods.
+While vanilla bean paste is not cheap, it lasts a long time and adds rich vanilla flavor to all your baked goods.
+Plus, who doesn’t love to see all those tiny vanilla beans throughout your cake and cookies?

 We had whipping cream and mascarpone cheese in the refrigerator leftover from a recent recipe so I made a Lemon Mascarpone Cream to serve on top.
 Oh boy did everybody flip for this combination!
 Moans were had by all.
 Lemon in the cake, lemon in the crumble topping and lemon in the whipped mascarpone cheese.
 Lemon rules!